parkertackley/apollo/README.md

 When you're ready to finish the throwing session or game you can press button 3, the bottom button, to end the game.
 You will be prompted with a game over screen and shown the high score of the session.
 To restart the game, simply press button 3 again when it prompts you to.

 NOTE: At any point in the game you can press and hold button 1, the top button, to pause the game.
-No recording will happen and you can stay in this state for an indefinate amount of time.
+No recording will happen and you can stay in this state for an indefinite amount of time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>